josdejong/mathjs/docs/expressions/expression_trees.md

   var eval = code.eval({x: 3};    // returns 5
   ```

-- `filter(test: function) : Array.<Node>`
+- `filter(callback: function) : Array.<Node>`

   Filter nodes in an expression tree.
-The `test` function is called as
+The `callback` function is called as
-  `test(node: Node, path: string, parent: Node)` for every node in the tree,
+  `callback(node: Node, path: string, parent: Node) : boolean` for every node
-  and must return a boolean.
-The function `filter` returns an array with nodes
+  in the tree, and must return a boolean.
+The function `filter` returns an
-  for which the test returned true.
-Parameter `path` is a string containing a
+  array with nodes for which the test returned true.
+Parameter `path` is a
-  relative JSON Path.
+  string containing a relative JSON Path.

   Example:

   ```js
   var node = math.parse('x^2 + x/4 + 3*y');